pantheon-systems/documentation/source/content/guides/custom-upstream/04-switch-custom-upstream.md

 <Alert title="Warning" type="danger">

 Switching the upstream of an existing site is risky.
-It is safer to create a new site from your Custom Upstream and migrate the contents.[Back up](/backups) your site first and consider our documentation on [upstream merge conflicts](/core-updates/#apply-upstream-updates-manually-from-the-command-line-to-resolve-merge-conflicts) if you must switch upstreams.
+It is safer to create a new site from your Custom Upstream and migrate the contents.
+[Back up](/backups) your site first and consider our documentation on [upstream merge conflicts](/core-updates/#apply-upstream-updates-manually-from-the-command-line-to-resolve-merge-conflicts) if you must switch upstreams.

 </Alert>